SixArm/mast-cell-help/topics/asthma-treatments/index.md

 # Asthma treatments

-Asthma is a chronic respiratory condition, and its treatment typically involves a combination of medications, lifestyle management, and the development of an asthma action plan.
-The goal of asthma treatment is to achieve and maintain good asthma control, which means having minimal or no symptoms and being able to engage in daily activities without limitations.
+Asthma is a chronic respiratory condition.
+Treatment typically involves a combination of medications.

 **Quick-Relief (Rescue) Medications:**